manuelmusngi/market-data-high-frequency-infrastructure/README.md

 This project is a development in C++ for high-frequency trading infrastructure, backed by academic research and practical engineering insights.

-The project is an exercise in development of a production-style, modular C++20 project that demonstrates:
+The project is an exercise in development of a production-style, modular C++20 that demonstrates:

 - systems programming
 - algorithms/data structures
 - multithreading